wcarhart/willcarh.art/content/project/cheers.md

 Cheers supports Uber, Lyft, and Apple Maps.
 To discourage drinking and driving, Cheers makes it easy to use ridesharing apps to get from bar to bar.

 ### Future plans
 The demo above is of the proof-of-concept Cheers prototype.
 I have been developing the production version off-and-on, which utilizes a complete Flask API backend, rather than a dummy Firebase database.
-I would love to be able to release it to TestFlight and more publically at some point.
+I would love to be able to release it to TestFlight and more publicly at some point.